The Law Remains

 Was the Law Temporary?

-The Lord said to Moses, “You yourself are to speak to the Israelites, ‘You shall surely keep my Sabbaths, for this is a sign between me and you throughout your generations, given in order that you may know that I, the Lord, sanctify you.
-You shall keep the Sabbath, because it is holy for you; everyone who profanes it shall be put to death; whoever does any work on it shall be cut off from among the people.
-Six days shall work be done, but the seventh day is a Sabbath of solemn rest, holy to the Lord; whoever does any work on the Sabbath day shall be put to death.
-Therefore the Israelites shall keep the Sabbath, observing the Sabbath throughout their generations, as a perpetual covenant.
-It is a sign forever between me and the Israelites that in six days the Lord made heaven and earth, and on the seventh day he rested and was refreshed.’ ”
+YHWH spoke to Moses, saying, “Speak also to the children of Israel, saying, ‘Most certainly you shall keep my Sabbaths; for it is a sign between me and you throughout your generations, that you may know that I am YHWH who sanctifies you.
+You shall keep the Sabbath therefore, for it is holy to you.
+Everyone who profanes it shall surely be put to death; for whoever does any work therein, that soul shall be cut off from among his people.
+Six days shall work be done, but on the seventh day is a Sabbath of solemn rest, holy to YHWH.
+Whoever does any work on the Sabbath day shall surely be put to death.
+Therefore the children of Israel shall keep the Sabbath, to observe the Sabbath throughout their generations, for a perpetual covenant.
+It is a sign between me and the children of Israel forever; for in six days YHWH made heaven and earth, and on the seventh day he rested, and was refreshed.’”

 The Sabbath is to be observed for all generations.
 This shouldn’t surprise us – it goes all the way back to the creation week!